 The time it takes for a brain injury to heal after a motorcycle accident varies significantly depending on the severity of the injury.
 Mild injuries, such as relatively mild concussions, may heal within weeks or months.
-However, a severe traumatic brain injury could take far longer to heal.
-An injured motorcyclist could even be left with a permanent impairment.
-All motorcycle crash injuries require the proper medical treatment.
+Yet, healing from a severe traumatic brain injury might require an extended duration, potentially leaving a motorcyclist with a permanent impairment.
+Regardless of the severity, all motorcycle crash injuries require proper medical treatment.

 - Concussions: Temporary disruptions of brain function caused by an impact to the head.

 - Contusions: Bruises or bleeding on the brain, often resulting from a direct blow to the head.